You will find the terms 'visitor' and 'visit' a lot in your reporting. The article will help you understand the difference between the two.

 NOTE - Admin visits to the site (when logged in) is not counted.

-Also, read the article on What are page views to understand the difference between a visit and a page view in reporting.
+You can read the article on What are page views to understand the difference between a visit and a page view in reporting.